Macad3D/UserGuide/docs/Misc/Platforms.md

 To keep the display of the application window as close as possible to the original, it is recommended to disable the setting _Allow the window manager to decorate the windows_.
 This can be done in _Wine configuration_ tool globally or in a special setup for Macad|3D.

-After the installation succeded, start the Wine configuration tool: executable using Wine:
+After the installation succeeded, start the Wine configuration tool:
 ```bash
 winecfg
 ```